florian-ariasu/florian-ariasu/README.md

 #### [Suffix Tree Implementation - C](https://github.com/florian-ariasu/c-suffix-tree-implementation)
 * Data structures project: Advanced suffix tree implementation with AI-assisted memory optimization
 * Developed efficient pattern matching algorithms using AI-guided design principles
 * **Technologies:** C, Advanced Data Structures, Memory Management, AI-Enhanced Problem Solving

+> **Disclaimer**: Each of the projects listed above was developed with the assistance of AI tools, including large language models, for ideation, code suggestions, debugging, documentation, and optimization.
+While the logic and direction are mine, much of the raw code was AI-assisted.

 ---